-- On one hand, we are going to help you grasp the heart of each of these names.
-In other words, we bring more beef-related details for helping you connect things you’ve already wondered about when picking a steak cut.
+On the one way, we are going to help you grasp the heart of each of these names.
+In other words, we bring more beef-related details for helping you to connect things you’ve already wondered about when picking different types of steak.

-- On the other hand, we will approach the concepts from a top-bottom perspective.
-We try to clear up possible confusion about some of the most common steaks that might be called elsewhere differently but they mean the same thing.
+On the other hand, we will approach the concepts from a top-bottom perspective (going from the primal to subprimal level).
+We aim to clear up any confusion about some of the most common steaks that might be called elsewhere differently but they mean the same thing.

-Breaking the ice with some essential beef cuts
+Breaking the ice with some important beef primals

-Overall speaking, a beef animal comprises more meat sections called primals (see the image at the beginning of the article).
-We refer here to primals such as chuck, rib, drop loin, leg.
+Generally speaking, a beef animal comprises more meat sections named primals (consider the image from the beginning of this article as your first road map for understanding furthermore specifically each beef section).
+We refer here to primals such as chuck, rib, drop loin and leg sections.

 - Chuck contains the entire shoulder region, including the first through fifth ribs.